vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. There is a Vega token asset.
 1. There are `5` validators on the network.
 1. Each validator party `validator_party_1`,...,`validator_party_5` has `1000` Vega tokens locked on the staking Ethereum bridge and this is reflected in Vega core.
 1. There are `N` other parties.
-Each of the other parties has `other_party_i`, `i=1,2,...,N` has locked exactly `i` tokens on that staking Ethereum bridge and these tokens are undelegeated at this point.
+Each of the other parties has `other_party_i`, `i=1,2,...,N` has locked exactly `i` tokens on that staking Ethereum bridge and these tokens are undelegated at this point.
 1. Other party `i` delegates all its tokens to `validator_party_j` with `j = i mod 5` (i.e. the remainder after integer division of `j` by `i`.).
 For example if `N=20000` then party `i=15123` will delegate all its `15123` tokens to validator `validator_party_3` since `15123 mod 5 = 3`.
 1. The `Staking and delegation` rewards are active so that every hour each party that has delegated tokens receives `0.01` of the delegated amount as a reward.
 1. The network runs for 5 hours.